 - A pre-reserved seat in a SLIG 2022 course of choice, and full-tuition waiver for that course.

 - A pre-reserved discounted room at the Hilton, and a waiver of one night's lodging.**

-Applicants are asked to submit the following via email to the SLIG Director:
+Applicants are asked to submit the following using the form provided below:

 - A statement (one to two paragraphs) indicating what you hope to gain from your first institute experience.

 - A short essay (less than one page) outlining why you want to further your genealogical education (save to PDF).